| | Because in our 12 months in government we set an

 Military Forces in usurping the mandate of the people, in particular,

-The army has now given assurances it will uphold the
+has become a matter of serious disquiet. " The army has now given assurances it will uphold the

 constitution and the elected government.
 The nation which has suffered